ocelma/python-recsys/doc/source/algorithm.rst

     svd = SVD()
     svd.load_data(filename=filename, sep='::', format={'col':0, 'row':1, 'value':2, 'ids': int})
         # About format parameter:
-        #   'row': 1 -> Rows in matrix come from column 1 in ratings.dat file
+        #   'row': 1 -> Rows in matrix come from second column in ratings.dat file
-        #   'col': 0 -> Cols in matrix come from column 0 in ratings.dat file
+        #   'col': 0 -> Cols in matrix come from first column in ratings.dat file
-        #   'value': 2 -> Values (Mij) in matrix come from column 2 in ratings.dat file
+        #   'value': 2 -> Values (Mij) in matrix come from third column in ratings.dat file
         #   'ids': int -> Ids (row and col ids) are integers (not strings)

+Split a dataset (train and test):

 .. code-block:: python